RennyCode/neuralNetwork-LSTM-word-prediciton/README.md

 M3 - two lstm layers with forward prediciton
 M4 - two lstm layers with backward prediciton

+## Data preparation
+We edit our dictionary to contain all of the word of the dataset and add symboles for practical prediction such as a start sentence symbol, end sentence, uknknown symbol.
+Also we sample the sentences of the dataset in a way that we will create our target by moving the sentence one word foward.

 ## Usage
+- Predicit the next word.
-- Predicit a sentence by continues prediciont upon the next word
+- Predicit a sentence by continues prediciont upon the next word.
 - Calculate probalility for a prediction of a specific word.
 - Calculate probalility for a prediction of a specific sentence.